vivekvashist/TIL/git/git_terms.md

 What is remote-tracking branch?

 What is tree?
+> Think of Git being a content manager of three different trees.
+Trees here means collection of files not specifically the data structure.

+What are the three trees (not tree object/data structure) git manages and manipulates?
+> `HEAD` - last commit snapshot, next parent
+> `index` - proposed next commit snapshot
+> `working directory` - sandbox

 What is a tree object?
 > Solves the problem of storing the filename and also allows you to store a group of files together.
 A single `tree` object contains one or more entries, each of which is a the `SHA-1` hash or a `blob` or `subtree` with its associated mode, type and filename.